FlamptX/discord-chatbot/README.md

 ### Installation:

 Installation is pretty simple, Clone this repository.
-You can use `git` for easy cloning.
+You can use `git clone` for easy cloning.

 ```git
 git clone https://github.com/nerdguyahmad/discord-chat-bot